cube3power/atsd/rule-engine/functions-text.md

   list(string s[, string p]) [string]
 ```

 Splits string `s` using separator `p` (default is comma ',') into an array of string values.
-The function discards duplicate items by preserving the first occurrence of each element.
+The function discards duplicate items by preserving only the first occurrence of each element.

-Unlike the `split()` function, `list()` doesn't handle quotes treating them as regular characters.
+Unlike the `split()` function, `list()` doesn't handle quotes, but treats them as regular characters.

 Example: